AlexanderIbrahim1/Inflation/README.md

 ## Problem 4

+I chose to solve the second question.
 This problem can be run from `src/problem4.jl`, and checks the feasibility of equation (17) in [1] applied to the Spiral inflation for the triangle model.
 As expected, the distribution and inflation are incompatible.

 ## References
 - [1] https://github.com/PerimeterInstitute/Computational-Physics-Course-Winter-2020/blob/master/class-2020-03-11/Step2_CausalStructures.pdf